chromex/scrpt/lessons/lesson1.md

 # Course Overview
-True learning comes from projects, not presentations

 ## TODO
 * Show example languages
 * Talk about features
 * Give the why

+## Why?
+Why do this?
+* True learning comes from projects, not presentations
+* Most engineers I've met still haven't done a large solo project
+* Poor treatment of languages and tooling in school leads understanding issues
+* Because existing literature focuses too much on theory (picture dumpster fire)
+* ... and not enough on reality (picture dumpster fire of a different color)

-## Course goals
+## Course Work
+* Design and build a custom scripting language from the ground up ** Lexer, parser, bytecode generation, virtual machine, FFI, etc.
-* Build a custom scripting language using C and then use it to make a game
+* Connect your shiny new language to a pre-built 2D game engine and build a game!
-* Develop an appreciation for language, tooling, performance, and runtime issues
+* Or try...
+* And then go back and add some features... maybe some debugging systems... then game!

 ## How it Works
 * Making and using a language is a multi-phase and iterative project -- you won't get it righ the first time